 Should Mailchimp become the email marketing platform for your business?

 Although Mailchimp is one of the largest (and most well-known!) email marketing platforms around, it doesn’t mean the company doesn’t have any competitors.
 It does, and depending on your business circumstance, a Mailchimp competitor might be a better fit for you.
 Talking about the possible switching to another email service provider, you may want to export campaign from Mailchimp and take it with you to save your progress.

 Below are three alternatives to Mailchimp that you might want to look into and consider:

-Mailchimp vs. AWeber
+Mailchimp vs. Avada

-Why choose Mailchimp over AWeber?
+Why choose Mailchimp over Avada?

 - You want a free account with up to 2,000 subscribers